zilinskyjan/information-and-influence-course/README.md

 # Information and Influence: Behavioral Approaches to Political Persuasion

+View the slides for the core lecture [here](http://zilinskyjan.github.io/information-and-influence-course/).

 *Description:*

 This course explores the science of political persuasion by examining why people believe and act on political messages.
 Moving beyond traditional models that assume purely rational decision-making, we will apply insights from behavioral economics and social psychology to understand how voters, candidates, and coalitions are influenced.